 The Wieand Law Firm was founded by Philadelphia attorney Brent Wieand, whose experience and dedication to clients.
 The Wieand Law Firm represents men, women, children, teenagers, and seniors who were injured or killed in accidents in Pennsylvania and New Jersey.
 We are a powerful advocate for the seriously injured and their families.
 A primary reason for our success is the personal commitment we make to each and every client.

 When you are represented by the Wieand Law Firm you can expect to be treated with compassion and professionalism while we work diligently to keep you informed, investigate the evidence, protect your rights, and fight for the maximum compensation.
 We will work tirelessly to help you recover the full amount of compensation you deserve for your injuries and other losses.
-For a free and confidential consultation, call us at 1(800) 481-5206 or fill out a description of your claim in the online contact form.
+For a free and confidential consultation, call our law offices at (215) 666-7777 today.

-The Wieand Law Firm represents clients who suffered debilitating injuries or wrongful death as a result of someone else’s negligence.
-We are proud to serve clients in a wide variety of cases throughout New Jersey and Pennsylvania, including but not limited to the following:
+The Wieand Law Firm, LLC represents clients who suffered debilitating injuries or wrongful death as a result of a person or company’s negligence or carelessness.
+We are proud to represent plaintiffs in a wide variety of cases throughout New Jersey and Pennsylvania, including but not limited to the following:

 - Boating Accidents